sebpiq/backbone.statemachine/README.md

 // !!! note that `StateMachine` requires the `Events` mixin _.extend(element, Backbone.StateMachine, Backbone.Events, {
   states: {
     visible: {enter: ['doShow'], leave: ['doHide']}, // All options see: 'state options'
-    hidden: {}                                            // Declaring this is optional },
+    hidden: {}                                       // Declaring an emtpy state is optional },
   transitions: {
     init: {
       initialized: 'visible'            // You can declare a transition like that },
     visible: {
       hide: {
         enterState: 'hidden',           // Or like this if you want to specify options
         triggers: 'nowVisible'
       }
     },